GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 It is your duty, as a member of the OC/SDPC, to monitor the entire SOP development process, ensuring that:
 - **Authors** are engaged with the development of the SOP.
 Checking the content of the SOP or contacting the authors recurrently may be required.
 - **Reviewers and approvers are appointed**, diverse across GDI nodes, and engaged in the process.
 Beyond the role definitions in the [ORR](../../docs/GDI-SOP_organisational-roles-and-responsibilities.md), the rule of thumb is for these roles to span multiple GDI Pillars and nodes.
 Reviewers may be selected directly by the OC/SDPC or by the authors themselves.
 Approvers will be part of the OC/SDPC itself.
 - **Communication is efficient** throughout the process.
-For example, ensuring that GDI Management Board (MB) receives the request to authorize the final SOP, or that authors are aware of any requested changes.
+For example, ensuring that GDI Management Board (MB) receives the request to authorise the final SOP, or that authors are aware of any requested changes.
 - All **people involved are included in the _Roles and Responsibilities_ section** of the drafted SOP.
-This includes all authors, reviewers, approvers, authorizers and any other role pertinent to the SOP.
+This includes all authors, reviewers, approvers, authorisers and any other role pertinent to the SOP.
-- Every **gate-keeping event** (review, approval, authorization) **is documented in the GH issue and RFC discussion**.
+- Every **gate-keeping event** (review, approval, authorisation) **is documented in the GH issue and RFC discussion**.
 In other words, when the SOP draft passes through any of these steps, the OC/SDPC should document it in the GH issue and RFC discussion.
 For example: ``SOP draft has been reviewed by reviewers X, X and X...``.

 In each of the subsequent sub-steps, back and forth communication between all actors may be needed to address requests.